 These ultra-wealthy, goes the Forbes narrative, are the "deserving rich," for they are our economy's makers and producers — as opposed to being takers and moochers, like those commoners who get Social Security, Medicare and other government help.

 Before swallowing that, however, note that roughly 40 percent of these "achievers" on the list "achieved" their wealth by being well-born — they inherited the money from Dad and Mom.
 And all of them have indeed been takers, not only enjoying government programs, but also subsidies and tax advantages available only to the rich.
+The Forbes list really says that you got special treatment — not that you are special.

 But if the rich need to feel special, they can always count on the editors of Fortune.
 We should not be surprised that a magazine named Fortune would be empathetic to the feelings of the 1 percent, but — good grief — how embarrassingly sycophantish of the editors to hustle out a piece just before the presidential election titled, "Stop Beating up the Rich."